A game of quantum advantage: linking verification and simulation: Introduction

-These shortcomings have shifted the interest to benchmarks of advantage that are thought to be more robust against noise and that are known to be verifiable with a feasible number of samples.
+These shortcomings have shifted the interest to benchmarks of advantage that are thought to be more robust against noise and that are known to be verifiable with a feasible number of samples, albeit not computationally efficient.
 Prominent examples are the heavy output generation problem (XHOG)~\cite{aaronson2016complexity,aaronson2019classical} and the related linear cross-entropy benchmarking (linear XEB) fidelity~\cite{Neill_2018,Boixo_2018,Arute2019}.
-The recent quantum advantage experiment used linear XEB as a benchmark for the quantum state generated by the 53 qubit device.
+The recent quantum advantage experiments used linear XEB as a benchmark for the quantum state generated by 50 to 60 qubit devices.
 However, these approaches have two main drawbacks.
 First, they require the computation of the probability of sampled strings under the circuit's ideal distribution, which consumes a running time growing exponentially with the system's size.
-Secondly, the number of required samples grows exponentially with the size of the system for a constant noise rate~\cite{Arute2019}.
+Secondly, the number of required samples grows exponentially with the size of the system for a constant gate error probability~\cite{Arute2019}.
 Thus, the linear XEB verification approach requires us to be in the ``sweet spot" where both the number of samples needed given the noise level and the size of the circuit are not too large to render the verification impossible.
 This approach is not scalable to larger system sizes with current levels of noise.
 Besides, it is still unknown how to reduce the hardness of the heavy output generation problem (XHOG)~\cite{aaronson2016complexity,aaronson2019classical,2008.08721} to standard complexity-theoretic assumptions.